HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 By making use of the [Referrer Policy](https://developer.mozilla.org/docs/Web/HTTP/Headers/Referrer-Policy), websites can limit the instances in which the Referrer header is included in requests and thus improve user privacy.

 Referrer policy can be included both at the document-level and also at the request-level.
 We find that referrer policy is deployed on 33.87% of the desktop web pages and 32% of the mobile web pages, overall.
-On 21.82% of such pages, refer policy is deployed at the request-level with the ref=noreferer HTML tag, and in 11.31% of the instances, the referrer policy is deployed at the document level.
+On 21.82% of such pages, Referrer Policy is deployed at the request-level with the ref=noreferer HTML tag, and in 11.31% of the instances, the referrer policy is deployed at the document level.

 {{ figure_markup(
   image="Most-common-Referrer-Policy-values.png",